serdil/llm-wordlist/README.md

 ## Usage

 The tool provides two main commands:
-1. `score` - Score words using an LLM and filter them
+1. `score` - Score words using an LLM and save the scores
 2. `filter` - Filter already scored words based on a threshold

 ### Scoring Words